traplol/langlanglang/Readme.md

 The key feature of Langlanglang is it's ability to "extend" any structure with another function.

+*NOTE:* These "extensions" are really just static functions so they do not add any bloat to structures.

 ```
 // Here is a constructor/initializer for the Person struct.